 In the Wayland Radio studio during my drivetime show.

-I AM CURRENTLY SELF PRODUCING AND PRESENTING A SPECIALIST JAZZ FUNK AND SOUL SHOW WHCH IS SYNDICATED TO 38 STATIONS IN 12 COUNTRIES ONLINE, THE TUNEIN APP, DAB DIGITAL AND FM
+I AM CURRENTLY SELF PRODUCING AND PRESENTING A SPECIALIST JAZZ FUNK AND SOUL SHOW WHCH IS NETWORKED TO 70+ STATIONS IN 14 COUNTRIES ONLINE, DAB DIGITAL AND FM

 LISTEN TO MY SHOWS ON MIXCLOUD HERE